jseluis/artificial_intelligence_for_trading/Breakout_Strategy/README.md

 lnR = ln(p(t+1) / p(t)) where ln(1) = 0
 lnR = ln(p(t+1)) - ln(p(t)) using logarthmic rule

-The function get_signal_return generates the signal returns.
+* The function get_signal_return generates the signal returns.

-Evaluate Signal
+###  Evaluate Signal

-Correctly answers the question “What do the histograms tell you about the signal returns?"
+* What do the histograms tell you about the signal returns?

-To answer this question think about the following:
+*To keep in mind*

     Are the histograms skewed, if yes which side?
     Is it because of outliers, what could be the reason?
     Which side do the outliers appear and what does it signify?
     What will happen to the distribution of the histograms if the outliers are removed?

-Another way to visually check if a distribution is normal is or not, is to create a QQ (quantile-quantile) plot.
+* Another way to visually check if a distribution is normal is or not, is to create a QQ (quantile-quantile) plot.
 See this link for how to use QQ plots.

-That's correct!
-There's a skew in the distribution.
+* There's a skew in the distribution.
 It is actually because of the outliers.
 The signal returns distribution can be used to identify any outliers in the distribution.
 Here's the lesson video that talks about identifying the outliers in the histogram of the signal returns https://www.youtube.com/watch?v=BSLGZz0RzTg

-Outliers
+### Outliers

-The function calculate_kstest calculates the ks and p values.
+* The function calculate_kstest calculates the ks and p values.

-Nice job in first getting the normal_args (mean and standard deviation) of the entire portfolio and then running the KS test on a normal distribution against each stock's signal returns with normal_args of the entire portfolio.
+* The normal_args (mean and standard deviation) of the entire portfolio and then running the KS test on a normal distribution against each stock's signal returns with normal_args of the entire portfolio.

-The function find_outliers returns the list of outlying symbols.
+* The function find_outliers returns the list of outlying symbols.

-Both the conditions to find the outliers are satisfied;
+* Both the conditions to find the outliers are satisfied;

-Symbols that pass the null hypothesis with a p-value less than pvalue_threshold.
+* Symbols that pass the null hypothesis with a p-value less than pvalue_threshold.
 Symbols that with a KS value above ks_threshold.